ray-project/ray/doc/source/serve/scaling-and-resource-allocation.md

 ## Autoscaling

-Serve also has support for a demand-based replica autoscaler.
-It reacts to traffic spikes via observing queue sizes and making scaling decisions to create or remove replicas.
+Serve also supports a demand-based replica autoscaler.
+It adjusts to traffic spikes by observing queue sizes and making scaling decisions to add or remove replicas.
 To configure it, you can set the `autoscaling` field in deployment options.

 ```python